whchoi/Modbus-Slave-for-PIC18F/README.md

   in here and you are ready to go.

-  From here you can start coding away in "main.c" and start adding your own functions to "user.c".. all you need to do is equate a holdinReg or a coil to something.
+  From here you can start coding away in "main.c" and start adding your own functions to "user.c".. all you need to do is equate a holdingReg or a coil to something.

   For example